hlascelles/samudra/pages/team.md

   image_fullwidth: main.jpg
 ---

-Samudra is a **systems incubator** with a goal to reduce the negative impact of waste on climate, environment and health.
+Samudra is a **systems accelerator** with a goal to reduce the negative impact of waste on climate, environment and health.
 We work with [success-relevant stakeholders](/about#stakeholders) to facilitate internal changes and to enable powerful coordination between them.

 The work is led by me, [Karina Zile](https://www.linkedin.com/in/karina-zile/), a mathematician, a systems thinker and a global citizen.